retvaripeter/VIParking/README.md

 **HOW TO USE THE APPLICATION**

-Just download the userguide file: https://www.dropbox.com/s/kilnjfulcadzo0h/VIParking.pdf?dl=0
+Just download the userguide: https://www.dropbox.com/s/kilnjfulcadzo0h/VIParking.pdf?dl=0

 **BUILD WITH**